 Reported violations of this policy will result in campus judicial action and may be subject to criminal prosecution.
 Any retaliation against any person who reports, is a witness to, or is involved with or cooperates with the adjudication of hazing is strictly prohibited.
-Hazing that occurs in close-gendered groups may be subject to resolution under the Gender-based discrimination, harassment, and sexual misconduct policy.
+Hazing that occurs in close-gendered groups may be subject to resolution under the Policy and Procedures on Discrimination, Harassment, and Title IX Sexual Harassment.